1BatchFlaky DoughBottom crust rolled into a 9" pie pan. Top crust or lattice strips for top of pie.

 Finishing Pie

-1LargeEgg, lightly whipped(used to wash the top of the pie)
+1LargeEgg, lightly whipped(used to brush over the top of the pie)

 1TablespoonRaw Sugar or Granulated Sugar(for sprinkling over top crust)